TraceDecker/the-watcher/docs/README.md

 5. Now click "Import project", and select the project from the location it was saved, and click "import".

+6. You will be asked how you want the project to be imported, and select "gradle" from the list.

-6. Once the project is imported, you'll need to get an API key for google maps.
+7. Once the project is imported, you'll need to get an API key for google maps.
 Visit [Get an API key](https://developers.google.com/maps/documentation/android-sdk/get-api-key).

-7. Once you have the API key, go to your AndroidManifest.xml and insert the following as a child element of the <application> tag:
+8. Once you have the API key, go to your AndroidManifest.xml and insert the following as a child element of the \<application> tag:

 ```$xslt
 <meta-data